Repealed Modern Legal Reform Act

 (a) Consult with the Department of Justice before implementing changes to the legal exams.

-(b) Provide public notice of any changes to examination requirements
+(b) Provide public notice of any changes to exams or examination requirements

 (c) Ensure examination standards remain consistent with legal practice needs.